 Much of that work is done through proactive task forces across the country, which team up FBI agents and local police officers in undercover operations.
 Since September 2004, the FBI also has been running the Violent Crimes Against Children International Task Force (formerly the Innocent Images International Task Force), made up of international investigators who work side-by-side with FBI agents to combat global child exploitation.

-The accomplishments of the program are impressive: through September 2007, the FBI had opened more than 20,000 cases, leading to more than 6,800 convictions.
+By September 2007, the FBI had opened more than 20,000 cases, leading to more than 6,800 convictions.
 And the human impact—children and families who have been protected and rescued—is incalculable.